Information Theoretic Text-to-Image Alignment

 \section{Our method: \acrshort{MITUNE}}

-The \gls{T2I} alignment problem arises when user intentions, as expressed through natural text prompts, fail to materialize in the generated image.
+The \gls{T2I} alignment problem arises when user's intentions, as expressed through natural text prompts, fail to materialize in the generated image.
 Our novel approach aims to address alignment using a theoretically grounded \gls{MI} estimation, that applies across various contexts.
+To improve model alignment, we introduce a self-supervised fine-tuning method.
+Leveraging the T2I model itself, we estimate \gls{MI} and generate an information-theoretic enhanced fine-tuning dataset.
 While our focus in this work is on \gls{T2I} alignment, our framework remains extensible to other modalities.
-To improve model alignment, we introduce a self-supervised fine-tuning method.
-Leveraging the same T2I model, we estimate \gls{MI} and generate an information-theoretic aligned fine-tuning dataset.